kcsongor/kcsongor.github.io/_posts/2017-12-10-generic-lens.md

 >>> Human "John" 18 "London" True & field @"other" %~ show
 Human {name = "John", age = 18, address = "London", other = "True"}
 {% endhighlight %}

+In case of sum types, it only makes sense to have a lens on the fields that appear in every constructor.
+Trying to use `field` to get a lens for a partial field is a type error.

 Note that the `field` lens works with `DuplicateRecordFields`, which means that record fields can actually be shared, and we can get a reusuble lens for all